Saws and Sanders For Building Decks

 saber saw is sometimes referred to as a jig saw.
 It's a very useful saw

-for building a deck when you have to create curves, either a radius
+for building a deck when you have to create curves or a radius

-corner on the decking or something like that.
+corner on the decking or something of that nature.

 Reciprocating Saw (Sawzall)